RC1242RC/RC1242RC.github.io/content/en/documentation/code/ColliderBit_development/Files/postprocessor__1_80_80_2postprocessor__object_8cpp.md

            }
          }
          if(rank==0) std::cout << "Copy analysis complete." <<std::endl;

-         if(not discard_old_logl)
+         /// @}

+         /// Check that we aren't accidentally throwing away any old likelihood components that we might want to keep. if(not discard_old_logl)
          {
             // Check if any of the likelihood components being added or subtracted from the likelihood